nextmat/UglifyJS.tmbundle/README.markdown

 Select one or more files in the file drawer and use the shortcut (command-shift-u) or select from the bundle action menu at the bottom of your Textmate window.

+A new file will be created with your files combined and minified.

 ## Installing the bundle

 The bundle currently relies on [NodeJS]() and the [UglifyJS npm package]().
 If you need to install these, follow the instructions in the next section, then return here to install the bundle.